Morning, Wednesday, 5th February 2020

 Congress Centre, 28 Great Russell Street London WC1B 3LS

 This conference focuses on priorities for the NHS Assembly - established to advise and drive the implementation of the NHS Long Term Plan - and its programme of work going forward.

 Delegates will discuss how to ensure effective representation within the Assembly and engagement with NHS bodies, patients, local government, and industry.

 They will also consider recommendations for government and parliament from NHS England and NHS Improvement for an NHS Integrated Care Bill to encourage partnership working and help deliver the NHS Long Term Plan.

 In the wider context of the NHS Long Term Plan implementation framework, delegates will assess the next steps for its delivery - looking at patient engagement, service redesign, and next steps for policy.

-Further speakers include: James Bullion, Executive Director, Adult Social Services, Norfolk County Council; Dr Karen Eastman, Clinical Director, Horsham and Mid Sussex CCG; Professor Sian Ellard, Member, NHS Assembly; James Hawkins, Director of Strategy, NHS Digital; Dr Karen Kirkham, National Clinical Advisor, Primary Care, NHS England; and Lucy Watts, Member, NHS Assembly and Patient Leader.
+Further speakers include: James Bullion, Executive Director, Adult Social Services, Norfolk County Council; Dr Karen Eastman, Clinical Director, Horsham and Mid Sussex CCG; Professor Sian Ellard, Member, NHS Assembly; James Hawkins, Executive Director, Assurance & Risk Management (AI), NHS Digital; Dr Karen Kirkham, Clinical Lead, Dorset Integrated Care System; Assistant Clinical Chair, Dorset CCG and National Clinical Advisor, Primary Care, NHS England and NHS Improvement; and Lucy Watts, Member, NHS Assembly and Patient Leader.